Brynlai/Data-Engineering-Assignment/README.md

      > [!IMPORTANT]
         DO NOT RUN
         "$ python kafka_producer_show.py"
-        when scrape_aritcles_into_words.ipynb or neo4j.ipynb is running
+        when scrape_aritcles_into_words.ipynb or neo4j.ipynb is running.
+        "kafka_consumer_show.py" can run in the background.

-3. Run the notebooks in this sequence:
+4. Run the notebooks in this sequence:
    - `scrape_articles_into_words.ipynb`
    - `neo4j.ipynb`